A range of therapies carefully selected to make your face look and feel sensational.

 As far back as the early 1900s electrolysis was being used for the treatment of broken capillaries, spider naevi, warts and xanthoma –yellow pigmented spots found on the eyelids.

-I offer a mandatory ACP consultation and patch test to clients for £30.00 prior to commencing any treatment plan.
+An ACP consultation and patch test, price £30.00, must be taken prior to commencing any treatment plan.

 Facial Thread Veins